The classification of surface states of topological insulators and superconductors with magnetic point group symmetry: Summary and outlook

 Let us close by mentioning future directions.

 --- The formulation developed in Sec.~\ref{sec:formulation} is applied only to TIs/TSCs without translation invariance.
-To apply our method to magnetic space groups, we need to properly glue local building-block Dirac Hamiltonians nearby high-symmetric points together in the whole real space.
+To apply our method to magnetic space groups which include a lattice translation, we need to properly glue local building-block Dirac Hamiltonians nearby high-symmetric points together in the whole real space.
 This can be systematically done by the Atiyah-Hirzebruch spectral sequence based on the {\it dual} cell decomposition of the real space, which provides the $E_\infty$-page complementary to the Atiyah-Hirzebruch spectral sequence based on the usual cell decomposition discussed in \cite{KSGeneHomo, HermeleTopologicalCrystal}.
-We leave this problem as a future work.
+We leave this problem as future work.

---- Our formalism can be also applied to the classification of stable superconducting nodal structures in the Brillouin zone.
-For example, a point node at the wave number $\bk_0$ on a high-symmetric line along to the $k_z$-direction is written as a $3d$ gapless Dirac Hamiltonian $H_{\rm pn}(k_x,k_y,k_z)=(\bk-\bk_0) \cdot \bm{\g}$ in the vicinity of $\bk_0$.
+--- Our formalism can also be applied to the classification of stable superconducting nodal structures in the Brillouin zone.
+For example, a point node at the wave number $\bk_0$ on a high-symmetry line along to the $k_z$-direction is written as a $3d$ gapless Dirac Hamiltonian $H_{\rm pn}(k_x,k_y,k_z)=(\bk-\bk_0) \cdot \bm{\g}$ in the vicinity of $\bk_0$.
 On the one hand, any nodal structures, including point, line, and surface nodes, with the nodal point at $\bk_0$ is described by a gapless $1d$ Dirac Hamiltonian $H_{\rm n}(k_z)=(k_z-k_{z0})\g_z$ on the high-symmetric line.
 Both the types of Hamiltonians $H_{\rm pn}(\bk), H_{\rm n}(k_z)$ are classified and constructed according to the formalism in Sec.~\ref{sec:formulation}.
 Comparing $H_{\rm pn}(\bk)$ and $H_{\rm n}(k_z)$, one can find which a nodal point measured on the high-symmetric line is a point node or not.

---- In this paper, we focus on 3 space dimensions.
+--- In this paper, we focus on 3-space dimensions.
 It should be interesting to generalize our character formulas (\ref{eq:cha_formula_w3d}), (\ref{eq:formula_z2}) to any space dimensions.

-{\it Acknowledgement---} I thank Luka Trifunovic for useful discussions.
+{\it Acknowledgement---} I thank Luka Trifunovic for a useful discussions.
 I am grateful to Eyal Cornfeld for teaching me the relationship between $SO(3)$ rotation and quaternion.
 This work was supported by PRESTO, JST (Grant No. JPMJPR18L4).